 Provide Opportunities for Growth and Development

 Offering growth and development opportunities to your employees is an effective way to boost their self-confidence.
-Continuous learning can increase knowledge, skills, and expertise, leading to a boost in self-esteem.
+Continuous learning can increase knowledge, skills, and expertise, leading to a boost in employee morale.
 Managers can offer various opportunities for their employees, including training programs, access to mentorship, and encouraging them to participate in conferences and workshops.